mackyle/topgit/README_DOCS.rst

 	it and its reflog (if it has one).
 Note that `HEAD` cannot be removed.

-	The ``--clear`` option clears all but the most recent (the ``@{0}``) reflog entries from the reflog for the specified tag.
+	The ``--clear`` option clears all but the most recent (the ``@{0}``) reflog entry from the reflog for the specified tag.
 It's equivalent to dropping all the higher numbered reflog entries.

 	The ``--drop`` option drops the specified reflog entry and requires the